numirias/semshi/README.md

 ## Usage

 Once installed, Semshi automatically parses and highlights code in any open file with a `.py` extension.
 With every change to the buffer, the code is re-parsed and highlights are updated.
 When moving the cursor above a name, all nodes with the same name in the same scope are highlighted, too.
+Semshi also attempts to compensate syntax errors as you type.

 But bear in mind that static analysis is limited.
-For example, wildcard imports (`from foo import *`) and `eval` or `exec` calls can hide symbols which Semshi won't pick up and show them as unresolved.
-Also, while the syntax is incorrect, highlights can't be updated.
+For example, wildcard imports (`from foo import *`) and `eval` or `exec` calls can hide names which Semshi won't pick up or show as unresolved.
+Also, whenever a syntax error is present (which can't be automatically compensated), highlights can't be updated.

 ### Commands